I have always looked for hacks on how to become more productive, and one of the greatest tools I have come across is mind mapping.

-Maybe you have never heard of such a thing.
+Maybe you are familiar with this concept or have never heard of it at all.

 Once you have the information on your net, you can organize it and get things done.